Protection Works Law in Victoria

 The protection works regime was established to ensure that building works carried out proximate to an adjoining property which may negativity impact upon the structural integrity of the immediately adjoining property were regulated.
 The Victorian protection works scheme is relatively unique to Victoria and it is a proactive system that is designed to avoid protracted litigation that would in other unregulated circumstances involve issues of trespass law.

-It legally behoves adjoining property owners to co-operate in a protection works setting likewise it behoves those carrying out the building work to fully comply with the regulations when protection works considerations are in play.
+It legally behoves adjoining property owners to co-operate in a protection works setting and likewise it behoves those carrying out the building work to fully comply with the regulations when protection works considerations are in play.

 As there is a protection works insurance requirement and as there are a set of legislative requirements that are specific to the protection works dynamic which dictate rigorous compliance, the use of construction lawyers to advise on point is prudent.